 Archiving and Exporting Segments

-You can view all historical and old segments currently not in use from the Archive section.
+You can view a list of segments currently not in use from the Archive section.

-This section is useful if you want to recheck some old or outdated segments that you may plan to modify and use in the future, depending on your marketing strategies.
+This section is useful if you want to recheck some legacy or redundant segments that you may plan to modify and utilize in the future, depending on your marketing strategies.

 Besides archiving, you can also export your segments by clicking on the Export option from the Actions column.

 Select the fields from the segment that you wish to export.
-Avail the MD5 Hash functionality to securely receive files from your Maropost Marketing Cloud account in your mailbox.
+Opt for the MD5 Hash functionality to securely receive files from your Marketing Cloud account in your mailbox.